 Child Development Accounts (CDAs) are savings or investment accounts that begin as early as birth.
 In many cases, public and private matching funds are deposited into these accounts to supplement savings for the child.
 The goal of CDAs is to promote savings and asset building for lifelong development.
-Thus, CDAs may be targeted to supplemental education and experiences in childhood, post-secondary education for youth, and home ownership and enterprise development in adulthood.
+Thus, CDAs may be targeted to post-secondary education for youth, and home ownership and enterprise development in adulthood.

 The vision for CDAs has been for a universal and progressive policy aimed at long-term asset building for all.
 Bringing CDAs to scale nationwide in a sustainable manner will require a national policy structure, so that all children can build assets.
 CSD aims to advance universal and progressive CDAs by identifying 10 key design elements that can be implemented and sustained at scale.